 The reason why many European car makers are switching to hemp based door panels, columns, seat backs, boot linings, floor consoles, instrument panels, and other external components is because the organic hemp based products are lighter, safer in accidents, recyclable, and more durable.

-HEMP FIBER: A MANUFACTURERS PLAYGROUND
+HEMP CARS: A MANUFACTURERS PLAYGROUND